kdnc/notes/security/README.md

 #### Q - What does STRIDE stands for?

-- S for Spoofing of user identity
+- S for Spoofing of user identity.
-- T for Tampering
+- T for Tampering.
-- R for Repudiation
+- R for Repudiation.
-- I for Information disclosure (privacy breach or data leak)
+- I for Information disclosure (privacy breach or data leak).
-- D for Denial of service (D.o.S)
+- D for Denial of service (DOS).
-- E for Elevation of privilege
+- E for Elevation of privilege.

 #### Q - What are the security property violated with each threat in STRIDE?

-- Spoofing violates Authenticity
+- Spoofing violates Authenticity.
-- Tampering violates Integrity
+- Tampering violates Integrity.
-- Repudiation violates Non-repudiability
+- Repudiation violates Non-repudiability.
-- Information disclosure violates Confidentiality
+- Information disclosure violates Confidentiality.
-- Denial of Service violates Availability
+- Denial of Service violates Availability.
-- Elevation of Privilege violates Authorization
+- Elevation of Privilege violates Authorization.

 ## Anti-forgery